 CHELSEA AND WESTMINSTER HOSPITAL NHS FOUNDATION TRUST AND CW+ LEADING VITAL RESEARCH TO COMBAT COVID-19

-In partnership with Chelsea and Westminster Hospital NHS Foundation Trust and our community of partners and supporters, we are urgently trying to raise £2 million to fund research including the PIONEER study which aims to prevent patients with mild to moderate COVID-19 from becoming seriously ill.
+In partnership with Chelsea and Westminster Hospital NHS Foundation Trust and our community of partners and supporters, CW+ have raised funds to support research including the PIONEER study which aims to prevent patients with mild to moderate COVID-19 from becoming seriously ill.

 Since the outbreak of COVID-19, Chelsea and Westminster Hospital NHS Foundation Trust has been providing care for a major influx of patients affected by the virus, while at the same time operating at the forefront of local and national efforts to combat the pandemic.

 As part of this, the Trust is playing a central role by identifying new treatment options for those COVID-19 patients, including those suffering from mild to moderate symptoms of the virus.

 The PIONEER study aims to prevent such patients with mild to moderate COVID-19 symptoms from developing severe disease and needing intensive and lengthy hospital support.
 If successful, the PIONEER study could not only save lives, but could also ease the huge additional burden that the outbreak has placed on the NHS and its staff, and help provide a valuable tool in supporting the move away from the current national lockdown.

 Led by Chelsea and Westminster Hospital NHS Foundation Trust in collaboration with Imperial College and the Royal Brompton Hospital, the PIONEER study is examining use of medications that have already proven efficacious and safe in the treatment of other diseases including:

 - The antiviral drug Favipirivir, which has been identified and trialled in Japan and other countries as a potentially beneficial COVID-19 therapy